Candle Ideas for Christmas

 Candles are one of the most versatile decorating items there are.
 Plain and simple or all dressed up for the holidays, there’s nothing like candlelight for helping to create the right atmosphere.

-Here are four ideas to help you set the tone for your Christmas celebrations.
+Here are four candles ideas for Christmas that will help you set the tone for your Holiday celebrations.

 Fill three shot glasses three-quarters full of crystal vase filler and screw the taper candles into it until they stand up straight.
 Add small seasonal stickers to either side of the glasses, if you like.
 Cut a length of mesh ribbon long enough to weave around the shot glasses as a way to ‘tie’ your candle arrangement together.